uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 Even then, older versions of Nvidia drivers don't work support hardware acceleration in XWayland.

-However, app support in Wayland is getting better everyday, and is mostly ready for a lot of users' use cases.
+However, app support in Wayland is getting better every day, and is mostly ready for a lot of users' use cases.

 The push from both KDE and GNOME supporting it is a major cause for this - both KWin and Mutter now support Nvidia drivers, and Sway supports Nouveau.